 The area is dotted with snack bars, restaurants, ice cream parlors and candy shop stalls.
 Children really enjoy this place and it is difficult to separate them from rides and sweet stuff 😊

 There is also Madame Tussauds Vienna museum at the very entrance to the park, which is very popular.
 There are about 80 wax figures from Austria and from around the world.
 Next to it, there is a Museum of chocolate, where you can taste artisanal chocolate, learn about history and even participate in a workshop and make some of your own!
 This is great fun for kids.
 The venue can be booked for various events and celebrations.

-Prater park is great place for a walk and enjoyment in greenery, which is great in spring and summer.
+Prater park is an excellent place for a walk and enjoyment in greenery, which is great in spring and summer.
 It is also popular place for workout as there are several open-air gyms for adults and playgrounds for kids.